websandip/mmip/README.md

 # MMIP
 MMIP: Microbiome Metabolome Integration Platform

-# <span color="red"> Please note: The server is undergoing maintenance and is expected to be back online by the end of May 2024.</span>
+# <span color="red">Please note: The server is still undergoing maintenance and is expected to be back online by June 15, 2024.
+If you have any questions, please email us at <a href="mailto:support_m2m@csiriicb.res.in" target="_blank" rel="noopener noreferrer">support_m2m@jisiasr.org</a>.
+Thank you for your patience</span>

 ## Web service: